About This Episode

 Layla Kattermann 21:13

-My main advice is not to be intimidated.
-The allegations and accusations that the media and so on use against the Palestine Solidarity Movement are nothing new.
-I think we should be confident enough in encountering them.
 There’s also a big defiance achievable through numbers.
-The demonstration bans in Berlin, although the police really tries their best to prevent any assembly or protest from happening when there’s a lot of numbers, they can’t do much.
-So even though there’s a demonstration ban in Germany and there was one in France, people still went on the streets in huge numbers.
-So huge that the police couldn’t do anything.
+The demonstration bans in Berlin — although the police really tries their best to prevent any assembly or protest from happening — when there are a lot of numbers, they can’t do much.
+So even though there’s a demonstration ban in Germany and there was one in France, people still went on the streets in huge numbers, so huge that the police couldn’t do anything.
 Of course they can still be violent, but people will stick together and march regardless.

-Smear campaigns, for example, which targets a person, usually aim to isolate a person from society.
+Smear campaigns, for example, which target a person, usually aim to isolate a person from society.
 It is always easier to attack one person than a group.
 So there’s definitely strength in numbers when it comes to defying the current repression.

 Diala Shamas 22:50